-Include a "Select Agent Research" attachment if your proposed activities involve the use of select agents at any time during the proposed project period, either at the applicant organization or at any performance site.
+Include the "Select Agent Research" attachment if your proposed activities involve the use of select agents at any time during the proposed project period, either at the applicant organization or at any performance site.

 Attach this information as a PDF file.
 See NIH's Format Attachments page.
-Use of hyperlinks and URLs is not allowed unless specified in the funding opportunity announcement.